Defence of the Realm: Plot

 On a foggy night a car containing two men is pursued by police.
 The radio is discussing the country being on high alert due to a terrorist attack in Ankara.
-Going down a dead end one (Steven) escapes over a high barbed wire fence but the other one is caught.
+Going down a dead end road and forced to stop, (Steven) escapes over a high barbed-wire fence, but the other one is caught.

-Dennis Markham (Ian Bannen), a prominent Member of Parliament is reported by a London paper to have been seen leaving a woman's home on the same evening as she is visited by a military attaché from East Germany, Markham's loyalty to his country is questioned.
+Dennis Markham (Ian Bannen), a prominent Member of Parliament (MP), is reported by a London paper to have been seen leaving a woman's home on the same evening as she is visited by a military attaché from East Germany.
+Is he a KGB agent?
+Markham's loyalty to his country is questioned.
 The media men debate whether or not to print the story.

-Bayliss, Mullen and MacLeod all work together for the Daily Dispatch.
+Vernon Bayliss (Denholm Elliott), Nick Mullen (Gabriel Byrne) and Jack Macleod (Bill Paterson) all work together for the Daily Despatch.
 Bayliss is sent for a private meeting with Markham and explains the link to the German agent (which Markham is unaware of).
-Meanwhile Mullen goes to interview Nina, Markham's pretty secretary, and then speaks to Markham's wife (initially pretending to be a policeman).
+Meanwhile, Mullen interviews Nina Beckman (Greta Scacchi), Markham's secretary, and then speaks to Markham's wife while, initially, pretending to be a policeman.

-The story breaks as the "Markham Affair" on television and throughout the newspapers.
+The story, written by Mullen, breaks as the "Markham Affair" on television and throughout the newspapers.

 Markham is hounded by the media and forced to resign.

-The author of the newspaper exposé, Nick Mullen (Gabriel Byrne), continues his work alongside colleague Vernon Bayliss (Denholm Elliott) who suspects that Markham was framed.
-When Bayliss dies from a supposed heart attack the same night as Bayliss' flat is ransacked by someone who was not after money or valuables, Mullen suspects something deeper at work.
-He breaks into Bayliss's desk and finds press-cuttings and a tape which insinuate a different motive behind the attack on Markham.
+Mullen continues his work alongside Bayliss, who suspects that Markham was framed.
+When Bayliss dies from a supposed heart attack the same night as Bayliss's flat is ransacked by someone who was not after money or valuables, Mullen suspects something deeper at work.
+He breaks into Bayliss's desk and finds press-cuttings and a tape which insinuates a different motive behind the attack on Markham.

 Mullen visits the young man in prison (caught by police at the start of the film) telling him that his accomplice is dead.
-This leads him to go to the site where the film began a high security but seemingly unmanned military base run by the USAF near the village of Brandon.
-Mullen realises that the USAF presence in the UK involves a nuclear weapon capability and Markham seems linked to aims to rid the UK of such.
+This leads him to go to the site where the film began; a high security, but seemingly unmanned military base actually run by the USAF near the village of Brandon.
+Mullen realizes that the USAF presence in the UK involves a nuclear weapon capability and Markham seems linked to aims to rid the UK of such things.
 This may have been the motive to start a mudslinging campaign.

-With the help of Markham's secretary, Nina Beckman (Greta Scacchi), Mullen continues to investigate the affair despite a break-in at his flat, surveillance and other attempts to stop him.
+With the help of Nina Beckman, Mullen continues to investigate the affair, despite a break-in at his flat, surveillance and other attempts to stop him.

-When he goes to publish the story his editor calls him in to say it is a great story but they cannot publish due to the Official Secrets Act.
-Moreover, the newspaper owner Kingsbrook (a character akin to Lord Beaverbrook) has personally intervened to make sure it isn't published.
+When he goes to publish the story, his editor calls him in to say it is a great story but they cannot publish due to the Official Secrets Act.
+Moreover, the newspaper owner, Kingsbrook (a character akin to Lord Beaverbrook), has personally intervened to make sure it isn't published.
 But how did he know it existed?